 where, see \eqref{e7.8}, $G_{\rm F}(t)$ is the kernel of the Feynman inverse associated to the {\em vacuum state} for $-\Box+m^{2}$.
 The Wick rotation or Euclidean approach is particularly important when one tries to construct {\em interacting} field theories.
 It is the basis of the {\em constructive field theory}, whose most celebrated achievements are the rigorous constructions of the $P(\varphi)_{2}$ and $\varphi^{4}_{3}$ theories.
-We refer the reader to the books of Glimm and Jaffe \cite{GJ} and Simon \cite{Si} or to \cite[Chap.
-21]{DG} for a detailed exposition.
+We refer the reader to the books of Glimm and Jaffe \cite{GJ} and Simon \cite{Si}, or to \cite[Chap.
+21]{DG}, for a detailed exposition.

-In the Euclidean approach the main goal is the construction of an 'interacting' probability measure on a path space, or the construction of its moments, which are called {\em Schwinger functions}.
+In the Euclidean approach the main goal is the construction of an `interacting' probability measure on a path space, or the construction of its moments, which are called {\em Schwinger functions}.
 The return to the Lorentzian world can be done by 'reconstruction theorems', like the Osterwalder-Schrader theorem.
 This step is actually often forgotten, to such an extent that physicists speaking of quantum field theories often have in mind their Euclidean versions.

-It is clear that the Wick rotation can be defined if we replace $\rr^{1, d}$ by an ultra-static spacetime, see Subsect. \ref{sec4.1c}, if we set $\epsilon= (- \Delta_{h}+ m^{2})^{\12}$.
-Static spacetimes are reduced to ultra-static ones by the procedure explained in Subsect. \ref{sec7b.3} and with some more effort stationary spacetimes can be treated as well, see \cite{G2}.
+It is clear that the Wick rotation can be defined if we replace $\rr^{1, d}$ by an ultra-static spacetime, see Section \ref{sec4.1c}, if we set $\epsilon= (- \Delta_{h}+ m^{2})^{\12}$.
+Static spacetimes are reduced to ultra-static ones by the procedure explained in Section \ref{sec7b.3} and with some more effort stationary spacetimes can be treated as well, see \cite{G2}.

-For general spacetimes, its not clear what is meant by the Wick rotation, since there is no canonical time coordinates.
-In this section we will explain a result of \cite{GW6}, where the Wick rotation is performed in the Gaussian time coordinate near a Cauchy surface of $(M, g)$.
-To the elliptic operator obtained by Wick rotation one can associate the so called {\em \calde projectors}, which are a standard tool in elliptic boundary value problems.
+For general spacetimes, its not clear what the Wick rotation should mean, since there is no canonical time coordinate.
+In this chapter we will explain a result of \cite{GW6}, where the Wick rotation is performed in the Gaussian time coordinate near a Cauchy surface of $(M, g)$.
+To the elliptic operator obtained by Wick rotation one can associate the so-called {\em \calde projectors}, which are a standard tool in elliptic boundary value problems.

 It turns out that it is possible to use the \calde projectors to define a pure quasi-free state for a Klein-Gordon operator on $(M, g)$.
 This state has the important property of being an {\em analytic Hadamard state}.
-As a consequence it satisfies the {\em Reeh-Schlieder} property.
+As a consequence, it satisfies the {\em Reeh-Schlieder} property.